mdn/content/files/en-us/web/css/order/index.md

 Since `order` is only meant to affect the _visual order_ of elements and not their logical or tab order. `order` must not be used on non-visual media such as [speech](/en-US/docs/Web/CSS/@media#speech).

-Defined in the [CSS display](/en-US/docs/Web/CSS/CSS_display) module, this property only impact grid and flex items.
+Defined in the [CSS display](/en-US/docs/Web/CSS/CSS_display) module, this property impacts only grid and flex items.
 When `order` is set on an element whose parent's {{cssxref("display")}} property is not creating a flex or grid container, the `order` property has no effect.

 ### Values